mlflow/mlflow/docs/source/llms/llama-index/index.rst

 One key step here is to specify the ``engine_type`` parameter.
 The choice of engine type does not affect the index itself, but dictates the interface of how you query the index when you load it back for inference.

-1. QueryEngine (``engine_type="query"``) is designed for simple query-response system that takes a single query string and returns a response.
+1. QueryEngine (``engine_type="query"``) is designed for a simple query-response system that takes a single query string and returns a response.
-2. ChatEngine (``engine_type="chat"``) is designed for conversational agent that keeps track of the conversation history and answer tp the user query based on the context.
+2. ChatEngine (``engine_type="chat"``) is designed for a conversational agent that keeps track of the conversation history and answer tp the user query based on the context.
-3. Retriever (``engine_type="retriever"``) is a lower level component that returns the top-k relevant documents matching the query.
+3. Retriever (``engine_type="retriever"``) is a lower-level component that returns the top-k relevant documents matching the query.

 The following code is an example of logging the index to MLflow with chat engine type.